Vulnerability and Risks in Alzheimer’s Care

 Introduction

 According to the NMC Code of practice, the nurses are required to respect privacy and confidentiality of an individual (NMC, 2018).
 Thus, to maintain confidentiality and privacy of the patient, the pseudonym Margaret is to be used to mention the patient.
 Margaret is a 76-years old female who is diagnosed four years ago with Alzheimer's disease and currently, her symptoms are seen to have progressed due to which the individual has to be hospitalised.
 On admission to the hospital, she expressed to show increased confusion and difficulty in executing familiar everyday tasks.
 She currently lives with her husband and has 2 daughters along 4 grandchildren.
 Margaret never smoked and was found to be attending social groups indicating to lead a social life which is disrupted for the law 6-7 month before hospitalisation.
+For nursing dissertation help, consider focusing on such cases to explore the impact of Alzheimer’s on daily living and the effectiveness of hospital care.
 Margaret is currently been provided care in the hospital to control her health.

 Whatsapp